whannajrun/whannajrun/README.md

 ---

-> “The future belongs to the dedicated and the consistent one.”
+> “Future belongs to the dedicated and the consistent one.”

 ---